connolly/A302_2019/lectures/Lectures-1-2.md

 ## Installing our software
 1. In the directory that you cloned (“A302_2018”)
 - Install Jupyter and Python on your machine
-- cd to “Jupyter”
+- cd to “jupyter”
 - Run the jupyter notebook by typing at the command prompt
   - jupyter notebook
   - this should either open a browser window for you or tell you how to open the browser.
 Click on the file Histograms.ipynb
  - Run the commands in the notebook
-   - If you run into difficulties with the jupyter notebook check that you have astroml
+   - If you run into difficulties with the jupyter notebook check that you have astroml installed
      -  the astroML packages and add-ons can be installed using pip
      - [~]$ pip install astroML
     then
-     - [~]$ pip install astroML_addonspython a
+     - [~]$ pip install astroML_addons